310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tomoya %}
 …?
-But wait, yours had a bunny with your hair color.
+Hold on, yours had a bunny with your hair color.

 So it can’t be Nii~chan’s.
 Isn’t it actually yours?
 {% endbubble %}

 {% bubble Mitsuru %}
-H-huh?
-No, well…
+H-Huh?
+No, um…

-You mistook it as my color, but it’s actually Nii~chan’s!
+Nope, it was just a mistake!
+It’s actually Nii~chan’s!

-It’s a sparkly golden color!
-Just like an angel!
+It’s a sparkly golden color, just like an angel!
 Just like the sunlight!
 {% endbubble %}

 {% bubble Hajime %}
 Ahh, so basically you’re wearing Nii~chan’s spare, right?
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki awkward %}
-Ahaha… I don’t really get what’s going on, but we’re already having a huge racket just from a change of clothes.
+Ahaha… I don’t really get what’s going on, but we’re already having a huge ruckus just from a change of clothes.

 Are we really going to be alright…?
-I’m getting a little worried…

-But we won’t get anywhere if we keep chatting, so it’s about time we start our program.
+I’m getting a little worried… But we won’t get anywhere if we keep chatting, so it’s about time we start our program.

-We'll start by hanging up decorations in the hallways while it's still daytime.
-It’d be a waste of electricity to have to keep the lights on in order to work at night.
+We'll start by hanging up decorations in the hallways while it's still daytime, since it’d be a waste of electricity to have to keep the lights on in order to work at night.
 {% endbubble %}

 {% bubble Nazuna %}
 You're right about that.
-And for practicing, we’ll only need to use the lights in one room.
+For practicing, we’d only need to use the lights in one room.
 {% endbubble %}

 {% bubble Chiaki %}